 The subject of insurance can be complicated, but it’s important you know how and when our policies cover you and your passengers in the event of an incident.
 The following is an overview of how our insurance policies work.

-There are four coverages included in our insurance policies (unless otherwise noted, these coverages are in effect from the time you accept a ride request until the time the ride has ended in the app).
+There are three coverages included in our insurance policies (unless otherwise noted, these coverages are in effect from the time you accept a ride request until the time the ride has ended in the app).

 - Primary Automobile Liability

 - View Lyft's certificate of insurance in the app

 - Express Drive coverage

 To view the certificate of insurance for each state: